What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 - a position or an employment in a public department.

-In Canada, there are no specific civil causes of action for bribery.
-However, an individual who engages in bribery or corrupt activities may face tort or contract liability if another party suffers damages as a result of the bribery or corrupt activities.
-The Canadian government has also introduced an Integrity Regime which applies to all federal procurement and real property transactions, and debars suppliers who have been convicted of “integrity offences”, such as bribery and corruption offences.
+In the civil law context, an individual or corporate entity that engages in bribery or corrupt activities may face tort or contract liability if another party suffers damages as a result of the bribery or corrupt activities.

 Domestic offences with respect to public officials and secret commissions are subject to fines and/or imprisonment for up to five years, while offences with respect to officers and judicial officers may be liable to fines and/or imprisonment for up to 14 years.
-Corporate liability can arise where an offence is committed with the knowledge or direction of a “senior officer”, which has been held to include individuals responsible for managing an important aspect of the activities of a business, and is not limited to senior management.
+Corporate liability can arise where an offence is committed with the knowledge or direction of a “senior officer”, which has been held to include individuals responsible for managing an important aspect of the activities of a business and is not limited to senior management.

 Foreign bribery is governed by the CFPOA which includes penalties, including prison terms up to 14 years and unlimited fines for corporate offenders.